Joint Light Tactical Vehicle program: Other operators

 Outside of the United States, a number of other countries have shown an interest in or have ordered the JLTV.
 These include Belgium, Brazil, Lithuania, North Macedonia, Montenegro, Romania and Slovenia.
 All have ordered via FMS with the exception of Belgium which is a direct sale.
 Portugal and the United Kingdom have expressed an interest in acquiring the JLTV.
 Australia joined the TD phase of JLTV but ultimately opted to procure the locally produced Thales Hawkei.
-India expressed an interest in joining the JLTV program, but did not join.
+India expressed interest in joining the JLTV program, but did not join.